Arranging a funeral or cremation in Wisconsin

-We do recommend you compare funeral prices from more than one funeral home to ensure that you have a “best value” funeral service.
-Funeral prices can, and do, vary quite significantly!
+We recommend comparing funeral prices from more than one funeral home to ensure that you have a “best value” funeral service.
+Funeral prices can and do, vary quite significantly!

 How much does a cremation cost in Wisconsin?

 A typical cremation funeral service will cost in the region of $3,200* (depending upon the ancillary services/products you select).
 This is the type of cremation service that replaces a full traditional funeral.
-However, it is possible to arrange a cremation for considerably less than this.
+However, arranging a cremation for considerably less than this is possible.

 Arranging a direct cremation in Wisconsin

 A direct cremation can be arranged in Wisconsin for around $1,395.
 This is the least expensive cremation option for families.
 Direct cremation means that there are no services, the cremation is conducted after the mandatory waiting period of 48 hours, and all the cremation documentation has been completed.

 The cremated remains are then returned to the family in a temporary container.
 Incremental options, such as a private family viewing or an upgraded cremation urn, can be added to a basic direct cremation package for an additional fee.

 If you are concerned about funeral costs, the DFS Memorials providers in Wisconsin offer low-cost cremation services and affordable burial services.
 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.

 The legal next of kin is responsible for making cremation arrangements, and a cremation authorization form must be signed before a cremation can proceed.
 There is a 48-hour legal waiting period before the cremation can go ahead.